 General Assessors should consider the merit of publications including preprints and comparable resources that are listed in the application.
-Assessors may access hyperlinks and evaluate if a citation included in the application is a crucial part of the research discourse, and evaluate the suitability, quality and relevance of the research output to help them determine the quality and novelty of the proposed research.
-However, Assessors should not use online search engines to identify or evaluate applicants' publications that are not included within the application.
+If a citation is included in the application and is a crucial part of the research discourse, assessors may access hyperlinks and evaluate the suitability, quality and relevance of the citation and research output to determine the quality and novelty of the proposed research.
+However, assessors should not use online search engines to identify or evaluate applicants' publications that are not included within the application.